kizitonwose/CountryPickerView/README.md

     }
 }
 ```
-This means your users do not have to worry about entering the country's phone code in the text field.
+This means your users do not have to worry about entering the countries phone code in the text field.
 This also ensures you get a valid phone code from `CountryPickerView` instead of relying on your users.

 ### Using the internal picker independently